 That said, a couple where one person has Autism Spectrum Disorder and the other doesn’t is bound to have challenges.
 How then do they overcome those challenges and achieve the well-being and satisfaction necessary for a successful relationship?

-Here are the steps I use in helping neurodiverse couples achieve relationship success.
+Here are the steps I use in neurodiverse couples therapy to achieve relationship success.

 The Assessment